alanmitchell/bmon/docs/source/multi-building-charts.rst

 the building in square feet.
 The ``id_value`` entry is the Sensor ID of the sensor that is measuring energy use in this building (the instructions above for the Current Sensor Values Report for finding Sensor IDs apply here as well).
-Format of entry is important; there must be a space after the colon in each line:
+The format of the entry is important; there must be a space after the colon in each line:

 ::